aakashk27/The-Soul-Landing-Page/README.md

 # The-Soul-Landing-Page
 This is a landing page of a heaphone company.
-This is made by using technologies like HTML,CSS,JavaScriprt
+This is made by using technologies like HTML,CSS,JavaScript